denoland/dnt/README.md

 [![deno doc](https://doc.deno.land/badge.svg)](https://doc.deno.land/https/deno.land/x/dnt/mod.ts)

-Prototype for a Deno to npm package build tool.
+Deno to npm package build tool.

+This tool is under active early development and hasn't been tested in a lot of scenarios.
+Please try it out, examine its output thoroughly before publishing, and open an [issue](https://github.com/denoland/dnt/issues) if you encounter any problems or challenges in order to help us improve it.

 ## What does this do?

-It takes a Deno module and creates an npm package for use in Node.js.
+Takes a Deno module and creates an npm package for use in Node.js.

 There are several steps done in a pipeline: